Ty France Player Props: Mariners vs. Astros

-Ty France -- .150 average over his past 10 games -- will be in action for the Seattle Mariners against the Houston Astros, with Hunter Brown on the mound, on July 7 at 8:10 PM ET.
+Ty France -- .200 average over his past 10 games -- will be in action for the Seattle Mariners versus the Houston Astros, with Framber Valdez on the hill, on July 8 at 7:15 PM ET.

 Ty France Game Info & Props vs. the Astros